“It was so nice seeing you again, Karen! You have such a wonderful family!”

 We walk out the front doors of church and to our shiny new car.
 Dad just got a promotion and decided to congratulate himself with a silver Jaguar.
 He’s a doctor.
 I never thought doctors could get a promotion until it happened.
 I don’t even know what for.
 Might be because of his affair.

 “Sure,” I smile back, afraid to upset her.
-I don’t particularly favor her when she’s drinking.
+I don’t particularly favor her when she’s drinking, which is usually when my dad disappears.
 She can get really abusive, so I tend to leave her alone when she takes out the flask she holds in her purse.